-Day 6, Atta Rainforest Lodge to Surama Lodge via Cock-of-the-Rock Lek: Today we will rise before dawn, have some coffee, and then take our final morning at Atta Lodge birding the clearing around the Lodge to try for a few of our target species that we might have missed or to just get better looks at ones we've seen, including Green Toucanet, Guianan Trogon, Aracari, Guianan Painted Tody-Flycatcher, Guianan Tyrannulet and more.
-After our early morning birding and breakfast, we will venture onward to Surama Lodge with an important stop at a Guinean Cock-of-the-Rock lek, where this stunning bird is regularly seen as the males display for females.
-The lek's location is about a 20minute walk on a flat forest trail.
+Day 6, Atta Rainforest Lodge to Surama Lodge via Cock-of-the-Rock Lek: Today we will rise before dawn, have some coffee, and then take our final morning at Atta Lodge birding the clearing around the Lodge to try for a few of our target species that we might have missed or to just get better looks at ones we've seen, including Green stunning bird is regularly seen as the males display for females.
+The lek's location is about a 20-minute walk on a flat forest trail.
 We should have a good chance to see and photograph this unique bird.
-Some other species regularly seen along this trail Yellow-billed include Jacamar, Rufous-winged Ground Cuckoo, Spotted Antpitta, Amazonian Motmot, Scarlet and Red-and-green Macaws, Painted Parakeet, White-plumed and Rufous-throated Antbird, and more.
+Some other species regularly seen along this trail include Yellow-billed Jacamar, Rufous-winged Ground Cuckoo, Spotted Antpitta, Amazonian Motmot, Scarlet and Red-and-green Macaws, Painted Parakeet, White-plumed and Rufous-throated Antbird, and more.
 We then continue to the Amerindian village of Surama, where you will be welcomed by the staff and then settle in to your basic accommodation for the next two nights.